BatmaniNRobin/501_project/README.md

 # 501_project

-python does not require compiling however the script requires inout from the command line:
+python does not require compiling however the script requires input from the command line:
 ```cat {file}.txt | python main.py```

 ## Part I